Bushpig: Ecology

-The main habitat requirement is dense cover, bushpigs avoid open forests or savannas.
-Bushpigs can be found in forests with high trees, montane forests, forest fringes, thick bushveld, gallery forests, flooded forest, swampland or cultivated areas as habitat.
-It occurs up to 4,000 metres in altitude on Mount Kilimanjaro.
+The main habitat requirement is dense cover: bushpigs avoid open forests or savannas.
+They can be found in forests with high trees, montane forests, forest fringes, thick bushveld, gallery forests, flooded forest, swampland or cultivated areas as habitat.
+They occur up to 4,000 metres in altitude on Mount Kilimanjaro.

 Bushpigs are quite social animals and are found in sounders of up to twelve members, usually three to five.
 A typical group will consist of a dominant male and a dominant female, with other females and juveniles accounting for the rest.
 Groups engage in ritual aggressive behaviour when encountering each other, but will actually fight for large food sources.
 Sounders have home ranges, but are not territorial and different home ranges overlap.
 Groups generally keep away from each other.
 All intruders near the sounder are attacked, also non-bushpigs.
 Home ranges are 400 to 1,000 hectares, in Knysna (a forest region) the average was 720 hectare.
 Almost half the population consists of solitary wandering animals.
 Small bachelor groups of young males also form, these have ranges which overlay those of a few.
 The young males will avoid the sounders to escape confrontation.
 Litters of one to nine, usually three, young are born.
 From mating to the end of the gestation is a period of eight to ten months.
-After six months of age the alpha sows will aggressively chase the young males off, she will do the same to a few one to two year old beta sows.
+After six months of age the alpha sow will aggressively chase the young males off; she will do the same to a few one to two year old beta sows.
 Young males are socially mature at 30 months of age.
 Mating mostly occurs in late autumn to early winter.
 Farrowing may occur at any time of the year but there is a pronounced peak in the warmest part of the summer (from October to February in South Africa).

 The alpha sow builds a nest three metre wide and one metre high during the winter, with bedding consisting of stacked hay, twigs or plant debris from floods, to keep the litter of piglets for approximately four months while they wean.
-The males are the main care-givers, the sows only visit the nest to wean the piglets.
+The males are the main care-givers, the sows visit the nest only to nurse the piglets.
 Sows have six teats.

 They snort and grunt harshly while foraging or alarmed.

 The pigs are essentially nocturnal, hiding in very dense thickets during the day.
 They never hide in aardvark burrows.
-Leopards are their main predator, combatting leopards has increased bushpig numbers.
+Leopards are their main predator; combating leopards has increased bushpig numbers.